umar11b/EcoAgents-Bedrock/README.md

 # EcoAgents – Basic Case Study with Amazon Bedrock AgentCore

-> **One‑liner:** A simple case study to explore Amazon Bedrock AgentCore by creating an environmental assistant with basic mock tools.

----

 ## 📖 Purpose

 This project is designed as a **learning case study**.
-It follows the AWS HQ workshop on Bedrock AgentCore but keeps the scope small and approachable.
+It follows the AWS HQ workshop (AWS User Group Toronto - August 21, 2025) demonstration done by Jane Shen on Bedrock AgentCore but keeps the scope small and approachable.
 Instead of general tools like a calculator, it introduces **simple environmental tools** to practice wiring Bedrock models to custom logic.

 The focus is on **understanding the flow**: model → agent runtime → tool → response.
 We've implemented a **dual-agent approach** with Bedrock integration and fallback to keyword matching.